zshoals/c-associator/README.md

 - Memory-safe with defined behavior
 - Minified and readable code with single-letter variable names
 - Multiple data types supported in a single hash table without using struct or union
-- Prints multidimensional hash table contents for parsing data as a multidimensoinal array
+- Prints multidimensional hash table contents for parsing data as a multidimensional array

 #### License Tiers
 - Free Tier - $0 for evaluation and testing before subscribing to Paid Tier